Azanou/AffirmationApp/README.md

-A simple App implementing LazyColumn (a scrolling list) with JectPack Compose
+A simple App implementing LazyColumn (a scrolling list) with  *Kotlin's JectPack Compose*